ellietms/ellietms/README.md

 👩🏼‍💻   I am working as a Software Engineer at Capgemini.

-✨   I know Html, CSS, Javascript, React, MongoDB, Node, Express, SQL, API.
+📚   I know Html, CSS, Javascript, React, MongoDB, Node, Express, SQL, API.

 🥰   I am enthusiastic about learning new skills, improving my knowledge and I enjoy doing different kinds of volunteering.

-🐛   I love to solving problems in code and in my real life.
+🐛   I love solving problems in programming and my real life.

 🔥   I am a quick learner with strong attention to details.
      I am the kind of person who knows how to execute difficult tasks with precision.